-Enter Now To Win The World's Quickest SUV

-We'll give you 50% more entry tickets as a bonus for reading Motor1.com!
+Hurry!
+Only 2 Weeks Left To Enter For Chance To Win Ultimate Tesla Model X

-Tesla is at the forefront of electric vehicles taking over, and the brand's most expensive, capable model – the Model X Performance SUV – could be yours thanks to Dream Giveaway.
+Time is quickly running out to enter for your chance to win Tesla's most expensive, capable model – the Model X Performance SUV.
 This prize package not only includes the Model X, but an additional $32,000 to pay for taxes.
-Enter here and use promo code VJ0120L to receive 50% more entry tickets with a minimum $25 donation.
+You can also double your entry tickets as a bonus with a minimum donation of just $25, just for reading Motor1.com.
+But get your tickets now, because the entry period ends soon on December 1, 2020.

 This isn't just any old Tesla Model X, either.
-It's 100% loaded with no option left unchecked.
+It's 100% loaded, with no option left unchecked.
 The specific model up for grabs is the ultra fast Model X Performance, which produces the most power and, thanks to Ludicrous Mode, drops the SUV's 0-60 time from 4.4 seconds to just 2.7 seconds – an astonishing feat for a vehicle that seats up to seven people.
 Not only that, the Model X Performance still offers over 300 miles of all-electric driving range.

 Aesthetically, this Model X is as crisp as they come with its Solid Black paint (a $1,500 option) and 22-inch Onyx Black Wheels (another $5,500).
-The interior, meanwhile, is skinned in white leather and carbon fiber (another $2,000).
-The last option from the factory is Full Self-Driving Capability, which costs $7,000 and future-proofs your Model X by giving it access to Tesla's full battery of technology enhancements as they become available.
+The interior, meanwhile, is skinned in white leather and carbon fiber (cha-ching: $2,000).
+The last option from the factory is Full Self-Driving Capability, which now costs $10,000 and future-proofs your Model X by giving it access to Tesla's full battery of technology enhancements as they become available.

 Gallery: Tesla Model X Performance Prize From Dream Giveaway